Best health insurance in Canada for 2024

 How to cancel a health insurance plan in Canada?

-In Canada, canceling your private medical coverage plan is not usually difficult.
+In Canada, cancelling your private medical coverage plan is not usually difficult.
 Generally, you will do it in writing.
-Check your specific contract and contact your service provider for details on more specific cancelation procedures as it may vary from one insurer to another.
+Check your specific contract and contact your service provider for details on more specific cancellation procedures as it may vary from one insurer to another.
+Obtain written confirmation of the cancellation from your insurer.

 Be aware that you may owe a penalty if your policy has not yet expired.
 Policies often run for a one-year term, even if payments are monthly.